Quansight-Labs/quansight-labs-site/posts/2019/11/metadsl-talk.md

 ### Python Control Flow

-It was really nice to meet XXXX for the first time.
+It was really nice to meet Joe Jevnik for the first time.
 He has a ton of experience hacking on Python to make things faster and was one of the original contributors to the Blaze project at Continiuum.

 Currently, `metadsl` creates expressions just by executing Python functions.
 This is nice and simple, but it doesn't let us map Python control flow, like `if`, `for`, and list comprehensions, to a functional form.
-XXX said we could modify the CPython interpreter to be able to transform these things.
+Joe said we could modify the CPython interpreter to be able to transform these things ([`codetransformer`][codetransformer]).
 I like this method more than AST or bytecode parsing since it should work without access to the source and we don't need to put our computation in a function.

 Tiark Rompf and some folks at Google have been exploring a similar space, in their ["The 800 Pound Python in the Machine Learning Room" paper][rompf-paper] and in [`snek-LMS`][snek-lms] repo: